 Are you experiencing pain and unexpected symptoms after a recent accident or after having hit your head?
 You may be suffering from a concussion.
 If you are, you should see a doctor as soon as possible.
 Some concussions can be serious, depending on the severity and intensity of the impact.
 Even if pain and symptoms do not seem severe after a direct impact to the head, you may still be at risk of a severe concussion.
-Contact us at AICA Orthopedics to learn more about concussions and to find treatment and pain relief.
+Contact us at AICA Orthopedics to learn more about concussion treatment and pain relief.

 Most common symptoms of a concussion include a headache, vision disturbances, seizures, reduced mental function, difficulty with physical coordination, and more.
 It’s important to seek an examination or treatment from a doctor after any kind of impact or injury to the head, even if your head does not hurt or the injury otherwise does not seem painful.
 The severity of a concussion is not always apparent without the help of an experienced doctor.

 At AICA Orthopedics, we have a number of diagnostic and imaging tests to help identify whether or not you have a concussion and the severity of the injury.
-Our combination of doctors and specialists at AICA will provide an accurate diagnosis and recommendations for effective treatment.
+Our combination of orthopedic doctors and specialists at AICA will provide an accurate diagnosis and recommendations for effective concussion treatment.
 Contact our office to get started.

 A concussion is a brain injury that can directly impact the function of the brain.
 Concussions take place after any kind of direct impact to the head or as a result of a sudden acceleration or deceleration of the body (and brain).
 The brain is protected from everyday movement and jolts by a protective spinal fluid and by being encased in a protective shell within the skull.
 However, some movements and impacts can be more severe than the protective spinal fluid can brace for, resulting in a concussion, which is essentially a bruise on the brain.